 General-purpose and Thematic Maps - National Park ServiceMap resources such as national parks, national trail systems, land status, vegetation mapping, sound mapping, geodiversity atlas, and more.

-The Trails Illustrated Gates of the Arctic map offers an excellent large-scale overview of the Park and Preserve.
-This map is available through the Alaska Natural History Association, the University of Alaska Fairbanks Map Office, and other vendors.
-Once you have established where you are going in the Park and Preserve, USGS maps are very helpful as you plan your route.
+The Trails Illustrated map of Gates of the Arctic offers an excellent large-scale overview of the Park and Preserve.
+This map is available through Alaska Geographic.
+Once you have established where you are going in the Park and Preserve, USGS topographical maps are crucial to help you plan your route.
 The 1:250,000 (1 inch to four miles) maps provide a good overview of specific areas while the 1:63,360 (1 inch to 1 mile) are larger scale and allow for in-depth route planning.
-Select USGS maps are available from local vendors and at the Fairbanks Alaska Public Lands Information Center.
+Select USGS maps are available at the Fairbanks Alaska Public Lands Information Center.

 Detailed route planning is not addressed on this website, because Congress set this land aside as a trail-less wilderness area, specifically so that each visitor can find their own experience here.
 The park does not provide route planning for several other reasons: Due to the fragile nature of the arctic groundcover, repeated use of a route tends to impact it very quickly, and it can take a long time to recover.
 Also, we cannot effectively evaluate the skill-level of our visitors, and the fluctuating conditions of the area will have a great effect on the route chosen.